0x4248/notebook/source/content/index.md

 # Welcome to my notebook

 ***
-%%TO EDITOR: DO NOT REMOVE OR MOVE THIS FILE IT WILL BRICK THE SITE UNTILL MOVED BACK%%
+%%TO EDITOR: DO NOT REMOVE OR MOVE THIS FILE IT WILL BRICK THE SITE UNTIL MOVED BACK%%
 ## What is this site?

 This site contains all my notes, tutorials, and other stuff that I find interesting.
 Think of this place as a mega wiki of all the things I find interesting and currently learning/researching.
 In short this is my digital garden or vault.